ROUTING REFERENCE

 | Desktop | Uses the configured web fallback when present, otherwise the public fallback page. |

-| QR scan | Uses the same stable public URL; QR is a delivery format, not a separate routing system. |
+| QR scan | Uses the same stable public link and routes by device at scan time. |

-Stable-link and install-link semantics
+Stable-link semantics

 - One public URL can be reused across campaigns, bios, partner placements, launch pages, and QR assets.